fau-is/IntroCS/gt_network.md

 ZIP file with this problem's distribution.
 5. Execute `unzip network.zip` to uncompress that file.
 6. Execute `rm network.zip` followed by `yes` or `y` to delete that ZIP file.
 7. Execute `ls`.
-You should see this problem's distribution: `network.py and main.py`
+You should see this problem's distribution: `graph.py, graph_tests.py and network_analysis.py`
-8. In order to run the `main.py` file you will have to execute the following command first in your command line: `pip3 install graphviz`
+8. In order to run the `network_analysis.py` file you will have to execute the following command first in your command line: `pip3 install graphviz`

-**Do not change anything in `main.py`.**
+**Do not change anything in `network_analysis.py`.**

 ## Specification

 To give you a brief overview of how we were hoping you could implement the Pythonic graph, let us look at the data structure you should use.

-In total, you will implement 8 methods.
-Notice that our provided class Graph in **network.py** inherits the properties of a dictionary (dict).
+Notice that our provided class Graph in **graph.py** inherits the properties of a dictionary (dict).
 As a result, when you have implemented your network correctly, your representation should be a dictionary that somewhat looks like this:
 ~~~